Pililla

-Pililla has preserved some religious and non-religious traditions such as the Santa Cruzan or Flores de Mayo, wherein men and women walk all over town with their gowns.
+The town has preserved some religious and non-religious traditions such as the Santa Cruzan or Flores de Mayo, wherein men and women walk all over town with their gowns.
 Town Fiesta during the month of July is being visited by people from the city to experience the celebrations especially the amateur shows at night.
 Like other towns, Pililla holds basketball league competitions for youth during summer.
 Pililla is also a destination for road cyclists because of its asphalted road, specifically in Sitio Bugarin in Barangay Halayhayin.

 History

 Pilang Muntî was the pre-Hispanic name of the settlement, ruled by a certain Salyan Maginto.
 His dominion covered the modern towns of Baras, Tanay, Pililla, and Jalajala.
 It was referenced as “muntî” (“small”) in contrast to the nearby, much larger town of Pila in the province of Laguna.

 Cavada, a Spanish historian, revealed that in 1571, Spanish forces conquered towns along Laguna de Bay, which they called “Rinconada de Morón” and Pilang Muntî was among the towns that surrendered.
 It was annexed to the town of Moróng in the north, and renamed "Pilang Moróng".

 In 1572, the first Spanish missionary priests arrived at Pilang Moróng.
 Since then, Christianity was spread by the Spanish priests and in 1582, Fr.
 Juan de Placencia and Fr.
 Diego de Oropesa established a “visita” barrio at Pilang Morong.
 The place was divided by the Spaniards into five “rancherias”: